vega/altair/README.md

 [![build status](http://img.shields.io/travis/ellisonbg/altair/master.svg?style=flat)](https://travis-ci.org/ellisonbg/altair)

+Altair is a declarative statistical visualization library for Python.
+[Altair Documentation](altair/notebooks/01-Index.ipynb)

 *Altair is developed by [Brian Granger](https://github.com/ellisonbg) and [Jake Vanderplas](https://github.com/jakevdp) in close collaboration with the [UW Interactive Data Lab](http://idl.cs.washington.edu/).*

-Altair is a declarative statistical visualization library for Python.

 With Altair, you can spend more time understanding your data and its meaning.
 Altair's API is simple, friendly and consistent and built on top of the powerful